 Let us think in the terms that a nation is not only a restricted or limited area of experience, but a nation is also a collective environment.
 In some respect every nation on the face of the earth is a little different from every other nation.
-One is a trifle more intellectual than another; one a little more emotional; one a little more skillful than another; some develop one type of culture, and some another.
+One is a trifle more intellectual to details, to see if we can discover some than another: one a little more emotional; one a little more skillful than another; some develop one type of culture, and some another.
 There are agricultural nations, and others industrial.
 Some are militaristic, some exceedingly peace loving.
 There is as much individuality in the nature of collective nations and collective people as there is in the individuality of separate persons.